 Finding a Top Financial Advisor Firm in Arlington, Texas

 It can be challenging to find the right financial advisor because there are many competing for your business.
-That’s why SmartAsset put in the work to help you find the top financial advisor firms in Arlington, Texas.
-This list of the top Arlington financial advisor firms comes from hours of research into the city’s firms.
+That’s why SmartAsset dug into the research to find the top financial advisor firms in Arlington, Texas.
+For this list of the top Arlington firms, we considered assets under management, services, disciplinary records and more.
 We lay out our findings below and explain what differentiates these firms from each other.
-If you want more help with your search, SmartAsset’s financial advisor matching tool can pair you with a financial advisor near you.
+If you want more help with your search, SmartAsset’s financial advisor matching tool can connect you with up to three financial advisors near you.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|

 |1||Baker Financial Services Find an Advisor||$ 428,000,000||No set account minimum|| |

 Minimum AssetsNo set account minimum

 |2||Parkstone Wealth Management, LLC Find an Advisor||$ 141,599,460||$25,000 minimum annual fee|| || |

 |3||Paladini Financial Advisors, LLC Find an Advisor||$ 143,848,600||$5,000 minimum annual fee|| || |